bgord/knowledge/README.md

 - What's the default JS version that TS outputs?
 - What's a literal type?
 - What's a top type?
+- What's the difference between type inference for variables initialized by let and const?

 ### [vim](vim.md)
 - Replace last searched phrase with `bar`